assafdori/pod-to-s3/README.md

 ## Overview: AWS EKS upload a file to an S3 Bucket from a Kubernetes pod ⛴️

 #### Objective: Create a Kubernetes deployment for a Python application that uploads a file to an S3 bucket.
+#### Technologies:
+- Python,
+- boto3
+- Docker
+- Kubernetes
+- EKS
-#### Technologies: Python, boto3, Docker, Kubernetes, EKS, IRSA (IAM Roles for Service Accounts), eksctl/Terraform.
+- IRSA (IAM Roles for Service Accounts)
+- Terraform

 ##### Highlight: This is highly useful because we will need to create an IAM IRSA (IAM role for service account) and attach it to the pod appropriately.